Midhurst

 Midhurst (/ˈmɪdh3:rst/) is a market town and civil parish in the Chichester District in West Sussex, England.
 It lies on the River Rother, 20 mi inland from the English Channel and 12 mi north of Chichester.

 The name Midhurst was first recorded in 1186 as Middeherst, meaning "Middle wooded hill", or "(place) among the wooded hills".
 It derives from the Old English words midd (adjective) or mid (preposition), meaning "in the middle", plus hyrst, "a wooded hill".

 The Norman St. Ann's Castle dates from about 1120, although the foundations are all that can now be seen.
 The castle, the parish church of St. Mary Magdalene and St. Denis, together with South Pond, the former fish-pond for the castle, are the only three structures left from this early period.
 The parish church is the oldest building in Midhurst.
 Just across the River Rother, in the parish of Easebourne, is the ruin of the Tudor Cowdray House.

 Governance

 National

-The former Parliamentary Constituency of Midhurst is now an electoral ward of the Parliamentary Constituency of Arundel and The South Downs, and was previously part of the Parliamentary Constituency of Chichester represented in the House of Commons from 2017 to 2024 by Conservative MP Gillian Keegan.
+The former parliamentary constituency of Midhurst is now an electoral ward of the parliamentary constituency of Arundel and South Downs, and was previously part of the Parliamentary Constituency of Chichester represented in the House of Commons from 2017 to 2024 by Conservative MP Gillian Keegan.

-Since the 2024 elections, it is now represented by Conservative MP Andrew Griffith.
+Since the 2024 general election it has been represented by Conservative MP Andrew Griffith.